Skip to main content

 BUILDING PRACTICAL RESILIENCE IN PORTS AND HARBOURS

 Synopsis: Situated in current and future hazard areas, maritime infrastructure is exposed to increasing climate-related risks.
 Owners and operators (across ports, harbours, marinas and shipyards) of this sector are exposed to a unique set of challenges and impacts due to their proximity to the coast and waterways.
-As the current and potential future impacts from climate become better understood, many maritime sector organizations are starting to take their first steps toward resilience and adaptation planning. large number of small ports lack a CISO or Information Technology specialists trained and/or qualified to respond to a cyberattack on its critical infrastructure.
+As the current and potential future impacts from climate become better understood, many maritime sector organizations are starting to take their first steps toward resilience and adaptation planning.
 The discussion addresses this shortcoming and offers strategies to address it.

 Speaker: Jaret Fattori, Director, Climate & Environment, BMT